ddhartma/Deep-Reinforcement-Learning-Monte-Carlo-Methods/README.md

 ## Greedy Policies <a name="greedy_policies"></a>
-So far, we've learned
+So far, we've learned how an agent:
-- how an agent can take a policy like the equal probable random policy,
+- can take a policy like the **equal probable random policy**,
-- Use that to interact with the environment.
+- use that to **interact with the environment**.
-- Use that experience to populate the corresponding Q-table.
+- use that experience to populate the corresponding **Q-table**.
-- This Q-table is an estimate of that policies action value function.
+- This Q-table is an **estimate of that policies action value function**.

 How to get the optimal policy?
 - Select for each state the action that maximizes the Q-table.